-This post is about the walls of Jerusalem in particular the first wall.
-So after the Babylonian Captivity and the Persian conquest of Babylonia, Cyrus II of Persia allowed the Jews to return to Judea and rebuild the Temple.
-The construction was finished in 516 BCE or 430 BCE.
-Then, Artaxerxes I or possibly Darius II allowed Ezra and Nehemia to return and rebuild the city’s walls and to govern Judea.
-Which was ruled as Yehud province under the Persians.
-During the Second Temple Period; especially during the Hasmonean Period; the city walls were expanded and renovated; constituting what Josephus calls the First Wall.
-Herod the Great Added what Josephus called the Second Wall somewhere in the area between today’s Jaffa Gate and Temple Mt.
+This post is about the walls of Jerusalem, in particular the first wall.
+So after the Babylonian Captivity and the Persian conquest of Babylonia, Cyrus II of Persia allowed the Jews to return to the province of Judea and rebuild their Temple.
+It took to compete the walls till 516 BCE or 430 BCE.
+Then, the Persian King allowed Ezra and Nehemia to return and rebuild the city’s walls and govern Judea which was under under Persian rule.

+Jerusalem’s walls were extended and rehabilitated during the Second Temple Period, developing what Josephus calls the First Wall.
+Herod the Great Added what Josephus called the Second Wall somewhere between today’s Jaffa Gate and Temple Mt.
 Agrippa I (r.
-41-44 CE) later began the construction of the Third Wall; which was completed just at the beginning of the First Jewish-Roman War.
+41-44 CE).
+Later began the construction of another wall.
+Scholarly research calls it ‘the Third Wall,’ completed just at the beginning of the First Jewish-Roman War.
 Some remains of this wall are located today near the Mandelbaum Gate gas station.

 Walls of Jerusalem: Jerusalem is Expanding to the Western Hill